hessenud/LEVwb/README.md

 * [uSEMP](https://github.com/hessenud/uSEMP)                    --  the SEMP protocol to connect to SMA energy manager
 * [uHelper](https://github.com/hessenud/uHelper)                --    several small helper bits
 * ESP8266 Board support --  SSDP / WebServer / WiFi / mDNS .... all the good stuff theat comes with the core
-* EEPROM                   --  will be replaced by littleFS as configuration will become larger
+* EEPROM                --  Calibration
+* LittleFS				--  Configuration / Webserver
 * ArduinoJSON			--
 * WiFiManager			--  Captive Portal WIFI Configuration
+* WebSocketsServer		--
 * ArduinoOTA            --  SW Update Over-The-Air as the Hardware should be inside a wheater-proof housing

 ####optional
-* RemoteDebug        	-- if REMOTE_DEBUG   works only with patches when used with WifiManager I will integrate a variant in uHelper
+* RemoteDebug        	-- if REMOTE_DEBUG works only with patches: delete the Websockets-implementation to prevent linker trouble
 * ArduinoMqttClient 		-- if USE_MQTT
 * Adafruit_SSD1306     	-- if USE_OLED
 *...

 ### Upload Image and additional files
 The files in "data/" have to be uploaded to the LittleFS filesystem.
-You can either do it using the LittlFS uploading tool from within Arduino IDE or you can use the upload feature of the integrated filesytem-browser.
-I've "assimilated" the FSBrowser example of LittleFS, giving you a way to upload and edit individual files.
+You can do it using the LittlFS uploading tool from within Arduino IDE.
+I've "assimilated" the FSBrowser example of LittleFS, for uploading and editing individual files.
 Edit data/config.json as needed.
 There is still some configuration done at compile time.
 Look at the defines in LEVwb.ino and edit whatever suits your needs.